-TOSHIBA CORPORATION -- one of the world's leading semiconductor manufacturers with IC and end product revenue over \$50 billion.
+TOSHIBA CORPORATION -- one of the world's leading semiconductor manufacturers with IC and end product revenue over 50 billion.

-consumer product, Toshiba sought to ramp production of a very large, complex system-on-a-chip, or SoC.
-A chip of this size and complexity had not previously been manufactured at the projected high volumes.
-Solution: Toshiba utilized our design-to-silicon yield solution to identify and quantify potential yield loss components and their root causes, and to monitor continuing manufacturing process health.
+Challenge: To meet the anticipated large market demand for a new consumer product, Toshiba sought to ramp production of a very large, complex system-on-a-chip, or SoC.
+A chip of this Solution: size and complexity had not previously been manufactured at the projected high volumes.
+Toshiba utilized our design-to-silicon yield solution to identify and quantify potential yield loss components and their root causes, and to monitor continuing manufacturing process health.
 Our CVs and analyses continuously identified yield issues and prioritized the causes by yield impact, which Toshiba used to drive proactive improvements to ensure that SoC yields would be on target.
 Toshiba made numerous design and manufacturing changes, so that the design and manufacturing process were already co-optimized to yield well by the time the SoC was inserted into mass production.
 In addition, our solution was used to improve the transistor architecture for significantly better transistor performance, which resulted in higher IC performance yield.
 Impact: The SoC yield ramp rate greatly exceeded the industry benchmark ramp rates, increased the capacity of the fabrication facility and enabled Toshiba to meet the market demand.
 We continue to work very closely with Toshiba on the next generation of this process and SoC.